ljmerza/chores/docs/NOTIFICATION_SCHEDULE_PLAN.md

 ## Admin & UI Surfaces
 - Household admin-only page (Admin Hub > Notifications):
-  - Table of members with per-day time pickers (multi-select) and copy-from-template buttons (e.g., "School nights", "Weekends").
+  - Table of members with per-day single time pickers (no multi-select) and copy-from-template buttons (e.g., "School nights", "Weekends").
-  - Toggle to enable/disable schedule per member; inline validation for time format and duplicates.
+  - Toggle to enable/disable schedule per member; inline validation for time format.
   - Preview of effective timezone and link to change household timezone.
-- Optional: simple defaults button to set morning/evening times for all members.
+- Optional: simple defaults button to set one daily time for all members.
 - No user self-serve edits in phase 1; members view-only in profile.
+Admin-only control is enforced in views/forms.

 ## API/Service Layer
 - Service helpers in `core/services/notifications.py` to: